dually8/tamadachi-egg-tracker/README.md

   - [x] Maybe use ag-grid instead???
 - [x] Build out charts for tracking prices over time
 - [ ] Make site cuter with some kawaii eggs and such
+- [ ] Bugs
+  - [ ] Fix styling issue on mobile (table formatting issue and charts are too squeezed)
+  - [ ] Fix theme toggle bug not toggling table and chart theme
+- [ ] Only pull in latest price check for a given day and only pull in last 2 weeks of data

 ## Demo